tomatau/dotfiles/README.md

 #### Things of Note

-Doesn't install brew casks, you'll need to install some stuff manually:
-- Sublime Text 3
-- Google Chrome
-- iTerm
-    + keys for cmd+left and cmd+right
+- iTerm keys for cmd+left and cmd+right
-- divvy
-- Karabinder
-- cd to
-- Firefox, Opera, Canary
-- Redis Manager
-- Text Mate
-- Slack
-- MacDown
-- uTorrent
-- LastPass
-- CleanMyMac 2
-- MySQL Workbench
-- Sequel Pro

 Node, Ruby and Php sometimes mess up, not sure why...